-We are an inclusive, open and affirming family of faith, welcoming all to God’s table of love and acceptance.
+We are an inclusive, open and affirming family of faith, welcoming all to our table of love and acceptance.
 We are diverse, yet united by Christ’s example.
-We care for one another, support one another and challenge one another to become all that God creates us to be.
-We work together to nurture our community and to promote peace and justice in our conflicted world.
+We care for one another, support one another, and challenge one another to become all that God creates us to be.
+We work together to nurture our community and to promote peace, equality and justice in our conflicted world.

 - We believe in the love and graciousness of God.
 We practice the teachings of Jesus and the Bible, and we rely on the guidance of the Holy Spirit.